-- Projects’ target fields are Bayankhongor, Selenge, Khentii, Khovd, Bulgan, Khishig-Undur Soum, and Ulaanbaatar.
+- Projects’ target areas are Bayankhongor, Selenge, Khentii, Khovd, Bulgan, Khishig-Undur Soum, and Ulaanbaatar.

 - The first ever Construction and Demolition Waste based product with 3 approved standards was developed in Mongolia.

 - 4154 participants in the trainings and seminars of CDW management, 2780 in Ulaanbaatar, 1374 in all 21 provinces in Mongolia.

-- 141 students, 1971 representatives of SMEs, 2042 professionals from state institutions are trained in CDW management
+- 141 students, 1971 representatives of SMEs, 2042 professionals from state institutions trained in CDW management.

-- Participated in 14 expos and awarded as the “Best project and program implementer” for its the construction and demolition waste management project
+- Participated in 14 construction expos and was awarded as the “Best project and program implementer” for its construction and demolition waste management project.

-- Election media campaign in Presidential elections 2020 in Mongolia reached 1.5 million people
+- Election media campaign in Presidential elections 2020 in Mongolia reached 1.5 million people.

-- 27 young people are involved in the Mentorship programme under All for YOUth, YOUth for all project.
+- 27 young people involved in the Mentorship programme under All for YOUth, YOUth for all project.

-- CSOs networking is built including 106 NGOs in rural areas and 80 NGOs in Ulaanbaatar
+- CSOs network built, including 106 youth NGOs in rural areas and 80 youth NGOs in Ulaanbaatar.

-- 23 trainers were trained; and 116 people participated capacity building training from 46 NGOs and CSOs under All for YOUth, YOUth for All project.
+- 23 trainers trained and 116 people participated in capacity-building trainings from 46 NGOs and CSOs under All for YOUth, YOUth for All project.